The IBD Registry Board is a collaboration between:

 - Drive continuous improvement in patient care and access to care across the UK

 - Improve our understanding of long term outcomes

-- Provide local, regional & national data in order to better define the pattern of ulcerative colitis and Crohn’s disease
+- Provide local & national data in order to better define the pattern of ulcerative colitis and Crohn’s disease

 - Support IBD research

 Chair – Stuart has been a consultant gastroenterologist at UCL hospitals in London since 1996.
 He was chair of the IBD section of the British Society of Gastroenterology from 2006-2009 and is currently National Specialty Lead for Gastroenterology at the NIHR Comprehensive Clinical Research Network (NIHR-CCRN).
 He has a longstanding interest in how we use technology to record outcomes from the clinical consultation and in defining local and national populations of patients with Inflammatory bowel disease with a view to improving treatment and outcomes.